finos/common-domain-model/website/versioned_docs/version-5.13.0/eligible-collateral-representation.md

 ---
 title: Eligible Collateral Representation
 ---
-# Eligible Collateral Representation

-## Introduction
+# Introduction

 Within collateral documentation, it is common to detail what assets you will exchange with your counterparties, i.e., what you deem eligible collateral.
-Such information is found in bilateral legal documents, custodian triparty agreements, and is also used for other purposes where defining whether an asset is eligible to be used as collateral to mitigate risk on a defined set (portfolio) of financial instruments between parties.
+Such information is found in bilateral legal document, custodian triparty agreements and is also used for other purposes where defining whether an asset is eligible to be used as collateral to mitigate risk on a defined set (portfolio) of financial instruments between parties.

-Data requirements to represent eligible collateral include common information such as asset descriptors e.g. who issues the asset, the asset type, its maturity profile, any related agency credit risk rating, and if any collateral haircut is to be applied to the asset's value.
+Data requirements to represent eligible collateral include common information such as, asset descriptors e.g. who issues the asset, the asset type, its maturity profile, any related agency credit risk rating, and if any collateral haircut is to be applied to the asset's value.